The Writer’s Circle recently posed a question for book lovers on Facebook: What book are you currently reading?

-On the Beach by Nevil Shute: With the bleak news on North Korea and boys-own brinksmanship of Donald Trump and Kim Jong-un, I thought I’d dust off and re-read my old second-hand bookshop copy of On the Beach to prepare for the worst, should common sense and humanity not prevail!
+With the bleak news on North Korea and boys-own brinksmanship of Donald Trump and Kim Jong-un, I thought I’d dust off and re-read my old second-hand bookshop copy of On the Beach (Amazon) to prepare for the worst, should common sense and humanity not prevail!

-To my mind, On the Beach remains sadly relevant and contains a salutary message for today’s world leaders — if only they can drag themselves away from sabre rattling and social media to read the book!
+To my mind, On the Beach remains sadly relevant and contains a salutary message for today’s world leaders — if only they can drag themselves away from sabre-rattling and social media to read the book!

 While I’m only early into the book, at this stage, I’m not enjoying it as much as To the Islands and Visitants.
-The characters seem a little two dimensional and dated and the God-bothering plot is not to my reading taste.
-That said, based on Stow’s other writing, I’m prepared to read on, in the expectation of being pleasantly surprised … again!
+The characters seem a little two dimensional and dated, and the God-bothering plot is not to my reading taste.
+That said, based on Stow’s other writing, I’m prepared to read on, in the expectation of being pleasantly surprised, again!

-I recently watched The Zookeeper’s Wife film and despite its luke warm critical response (it only has a 60% approval rating on Rotten Tomatoes) I enjoyed the film – although “enjoy” is hardly the right word to describe a film that highlights the atrocities committed by Nazis during the German occupation of Poland.
+I recently watched The Zookeeper’s Wife film, and despite its lukewarm critical response (it only has a 60% approval rating on Rotten Tomatoes), I enjoyed the film.
+Although “enjoy” is hardly the right word to describe a film highlighting the atrocities committed by Nazis in Poland during the German occupation.

-In these uncertain times, with the imbroglio over North Korea, Islamic extremism and Trump’s tweets, it’s disturbing to read the first few chapters and see how easily normal life, raising a child in a cosmopolitan city, can be turned upside down.
+In these uncertain times, with the imbroglio over North Korea, Islamic extremism and Trump’s tweets, it’s discomforting to read the first few chapters and see how easily everyday life, raising a child in a cosmopolitan city, can be turned upside down.
 At times it must have felt to Jan and Antonina Żabiński like they had slipped into an inhumane parallel universe, where the norm was cruelty and war.

 Nowadays, I find it hard to stick to reading one book.
 Hence, I have several on the go at any one time and often across different genres: fiction, nonfiction, science, biography, something on dogs etc. Maybe it’s a sign of a shortening attention span as I get older?
 Or perhaps I’ve realised every day that passes is one day less I’ve got to read all the books I want to read!

 What book are you currently reading?
-Or like me, should the question be, What books?
+Or like me, should the question be, what books?